 - Keep this leaflet safe, as you may need to refer to it again. - Please ask your vet or veterinary nurse if you have any further questions. - This medicine has been prescribed for your pet ONLY.
 Do not take it yourself or give it to another person or any other animal; it may harm them even if their symptoms appear to be the same.

-The medicine you have been given for your dog or cat is called mitotane.
-It may have a trade name such as Lysodren®, but often will just be called mitotane.
+The medicine you have been given for your dog is called colchicine.

-What is mitotane?
+What is colchicine?